Henry Lawrence (Indian Army officer): Board of Administration

+Despite not supporting the British annexation of the Punjab in 1849, he served as the President of the Board of Administration from 1849–53.
 The new Punjab province was to be administered under the superintendence of a Board of Administration and Lawrence was made its president.
 He was assisted on the Board by his brother John and Charles Grenville Mansel, under whom he retained his troop of hand picked assistants.
 As President, Lawrence travelled extensively in the province, each year travelling three or four months, each day riding usually thirty to forty miles.
 At each station he would visit public offices, gaols, bazaars, receive visitors of all ranks, inspect the Punjab regiments and police, and receive daily petitions sometimes numbering in the hundreds.
 In his diary he noted that under his administration they had raised five regiments of fine cavalry and infantry, six regiments of very good military police and 2,700 cavalry police, planted thousands of trees, ensured serais were ever-present on main roads, police posts every two or three miles, and steps were taken in education.

 Despite the success of the Board of Administration, internal tensions had arisen and the new Governor General, Lord Dalhousie, preferred to invest power in the hands of single administrator.
 Part of the reason for this was Lawrence's insistence on compensating the Sikh nobility and aristocracy who had suffered ruin following defeat in the Second Anglo-Sikh War.
 Lawrence, mindful of the potential for discontent to be sewn by disgruntled aristocrats, liberally offered financial assistance, a policy opposed by both his brother John and Dalhousie Both Lawrence and his brother John tendered their resignation, however Dalhousie chose John as his new Lieutenant-Governor.
 Dalhousie explained his decision by stating that after some years of military administration in the Punjab, there was now a need for a civil administration to which John Lawrence would be more suited.
 The decision deeply hurt Henry who felt he had proved his self-taught civil administrative abilities over the course of the previous twenty years.